churlie-me/Keribu/README.md

 # Keribu
-A real estate web application for houses and land, hotel and hostels developed using php
+A real estate web application for houses and land, hotel and hostels developed using core php